Shampoos for Hair Loss: Marketing Trickery?

 Companies have targeted a passive portion of the public, which is quite large, unfortunately.
 People can't resist themselves because, generally, the outlook of their products is extremely attractive.
 From the title to packaging to fragrance, everything screams, ''buy me, I can help you!''

-They tell us about those benefits of these shampoos that have to do more with the general beauty and health of hair but little with the foundations of hair loss.
-Are shampoo companies cunningly try to establish their authority as a hair loss remedy.
+They tell us about those benefits that have to do more with the general beauty and health of hair but little with the foundations of hair loss.
+Are shampoo companies cunningly trying to establish their authority as a hair loss remedy?

 Anyone experiencing hair loss should know that only two effective drugs are established for hair loss remedies: Finasteride and Minoxidil.
 They, too, have severe side effects.
 And, till now, none of them is useable as a shampoo or as an ingredient of shampoos.

-That said, these companies do their best to persuade the customer by simply raising the profile of their products 'a'a product goes on the market to compete with others.
+That said, these companies do their best to persuade the customer by simply raising the profile of their products as a product goes on the market to compete with others.